Trembit/dev-guide/basics/howto-github.md

 We stick to standard development workflow inspired by Gitflow [Link 1](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), [Link 2](https://nvie.com/posts/a-successful-git-branching-model/)
 Teams are responsible to follow best practices but able to slightly modify rules having a vague reason for that.

-## Code Review
+## Pull Requests and Code Review
-As part of GitFlow we do code review.
+As part of GitFlow we use Pull Requests and Code Review.
 Short lsit of best practices:
  - put a JIRA ticket reference into PR title to help find a corresponded JIRA ticket;
  - put meangful description of what changed, and why it is implemented like that if that is not obvious;
  - if that GUI change - please put screenshots of how it looked before and after the change;